 Caffeine allergies are possible, though they are extremely rare.
-Some people may be allergic to the compound, which can result in anaphylaxis.
+Some people may be allergic to the compound, resulting in anaphylaxis.

-Any new symptoms should be reported to a doctor or allergist right away so that a treatment plan can be devised.
+Any new symptoms should be reported to a doctor or allergist immediately to devise a treatment plan.

 Other coffee ingredients may also cause an allergic reaction.

-Coffee beans contain a variety of substances that may cause allergic reactions in some people.
+Coffee beans contain various substances that may cause allergic reactions in some people.
 For example, pesticides or chemicals may have come into contact with the beans during their growing and transportation.

 Any of these factors may cause an allergic reaction or intolerance in some people.

 People who consume coffee with milk or cream may be allergic to dairy.
 Sugar reactions can occur when drinking heavily sweetened beverages.
-Flavored syrups may also contain a variety of other ingredients that may be the source of allergy or intolerance symptoms.
+Flavored syrups may also contain various other ingredients that may be the source of allergy or intolerance symptoms.

 According to a recent study published in the Journal of Toxicology and Environmental Health, various green coffee bean samples were contaminated with mycotoxins, which are produced by fungi on the beans.
 These toxins may survive roasting and end up in coffee, causing an allergic reaction.

 Mycotoxin exposure is a health concern, according to the researchers.
-More research will be needed to determine how to limit exposure to these toxins.
+More research will be needed to limit exposure to these toxins.

 What is the best way to treat a caffeine allergy?